gatsbyjs/gatsby/docs/docs/tutorial/part-seven/index.md

 Now that you've built a Gatsby site, where do you go next?

-- Share your Gatsby site on Twitter and see what other people have created by searching for #gatsbytutorial!
-Make sure to mention @gatsbyjs in your Tweet and include the hashtag #gatsbytutorial :)
+- Share your Gatsby site on Twitter and see what other people have created by searching for [#gatsbytutorial](https://twitter.com/search?q=%23gatsbytutorial)!
+Make sure to mention [@GatsbyJS](https://twitter.com/gatsbyjs) in your tweet and include the hashtag `#gatsbytutorial` :)
 - You could take a look at some [example sites](https://github.com/gatsbyjs/gatsby/tree/master/examples#gatsby-example-websites)
 - Explore more [plugins](/docs/plugins/)
 - See what [other people are building with Gatsby](/showcase/)